janyan33/qmee_bedbugs/README.md

 ## Predictions

-**1. Females will be more social than males **
+### 1. Females will be more social than males
-TESTING
+TESTING something here

-**2. Networks will have assortativity based on sex
+2. Networks will have assortativity based on sex

 3. The amount of harassment females receive will increase as a function of female sociality